Getting the labelling right on food products can be a complicated task, with a mixture of legal requirements and industry best practices to consider.

 Additional rules for specific food types

-Above and beyond the mandatory labelling that applies to all, the following food and beverage types have additional requirements:
+Above and beyond the mandatory labelling that applies to all, the following food and drink label types have additional requirements:

 There are also some food types that have their own sets of rules, although they all encompass the mandatory requirements listed above.
 These include bread, flour, chocolate, infant products, jam, spreads and margarine, sugars and natural mineral water.